 We here at Direct Colors want to give DIYers some advice on how to apply outdoor concrete stain to their driveways, patios, pool decks, and other outside surfaces.
 Now that you’ve chosen your product and color, we can get started.

 Surface Preparation For Outdoor Concrete Stain

 Outdoor concrete stains can be applied with a pump-up fence and deck sprayer, spray bottle, foam brushes or sponges.
 Generally, the recommended application tool depends on the size of your project.
 If the project area is small, a roller or handheld spray bottle will work.
 If you’re using outdoor concrete stain to color a patio or pool deck, however, a pump-up sprayer is the way to go.

 If using a pump sprayer, add the outdoor concrete stain to the bottle.
 Be sure to test your color out on a corner or section of your project area before fully applying.
 If the color is too dark, add water to the mixture to dilute the concrete stain.
 If too light, adding multiple layers of the stain will darken the appearance, as will the sealer to be applied later.

 Applying Outdoor Concrete Stain with a Pump Sprayer

 Outdoor concrete stains generally contain a dispersant to reduce clumping, but settling will occur.
-Stir or shake the pump sprayer vigorously before application, doing so regularly throughout the process to prevent the color from settling to the bottom of the sprayer, and clumping around the nozzle.
+Stir or shake the pump sprayer vigorously before application to activate the pigment, and do so regularly throughout the process to prevent the color from settling to the bottom of the sprayer, and clumping around the nozzle.